 Job Traunch: Location (State)

 Categorizes employed graduates by the state in which their jobs are located.
-The ABA only publishes the three most popular states each year, though schools often choose to publish additional location data on their websites and on the LST Score Reports.
+The ABA only publishes the three most popular states each year, though schools often choose to publish additional location data on their websites and on the LST Reports.

 Additional Job Traunches